CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 However, if you discover that a lot of time is lost in the writing phase of your map/reduce algorithm, you can start experimenting with setting the modulo to higher values.
-Yothalot will start up more reducers and writers, but each one of these processes receive less data and can therefore run faster.
+Yothalot will start up more reducers and writers, but each of these processes receive less data and can therefore run faster.

-Keep in mind that if you use a modulo value higher than one, multiple writer processes are started at the end of the mapreduce algorithm, and your write() method has to be "parallelism safe".
+Keep in mind that if you use a modulo value higher than one, multiple writer processes are started at the end of the mapreduce algorithm, and your `write()` method has to be "parallelism safe".
 You should write to a resource that can deal with parallel writes (like a database or different files in a directory), or you should use some kind of locking mechanism.